lisawagner/react-redux-basics/README.md

       - Added additional class based components where `<componentDidMount()>` is needed.
       - Mixing recent(2022) packages with React v16.4 became counter productive.
 Upgrading everything would work with significant refactoring.
 Downgrading created a stable development environment more readily.
       - Added an image for testing purposes.

+      *IMPORTANT NOTE*
+      While using materialize-css(not MUI, nor the React specific materialize), this error comes up:

+      >materialize.min.js:7 [Violation] Added non-passive event listener to a scroll-blocking 'touchmove' event.
+Consider marking event handler as 'passive' to make the page more responsive.

+      This is due to the *Passive Event Listeners* feature added to modern browsers in the summer of 2016.
+Use of a more current css framework that uses a .js library implementing this 'bleeding edge' feature would solve the issue.
+View details in this [article](https://stackoverflow.com/questions/39152877/consider-marking-event-handler-as-passive-to-make-the-page-more-responsive)

   4. State management with Redux
       - Added state management with Redux
+      - Added action creators in a separate file to make them reusable